 Unfortunately, expectations on the introduction of the Röntgenpass have not been satisfied up to now: at present it is only at the patients' request that the Röntgenpass is made available or filled in by physicians in many cases.

-It is therefore essential to encourage patients to ask for recording of their X-rays and to submit the Röntgenpass to the doctor prior to every new X-ray.
+Patients should ask for recording of their X-rays and submit the Röntgenpass to the doctor prior to every new X-ray.

 Order your Röntgenpass